xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 Generally, the store administrator will have full access to any products created by vendors and may help the vendors by reviewing/editing/removing products on their behalf.
 If necessary, the store administrator may even add products to the catalog on behalf of vendors (manually one by one, or via import - everything will work as usual with the only difference that the administrator will have to specify the vendor who will be the owner of the product).

 ## Step 8: Set a commission for the vendors
 The store administrator specifies the size of commissions that the vendors must pay to the storefront operator on each sale through the store.
-See {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %} for more information.
+See {% link "Setting vendor commissions" ref_7B8smyEx %} for more information.

 ## Step 9: Choose and configure the payment methods
 The store administrator chooses and configures the store's payment methods.
 Most of the payment methods supported by X-Cart 5 support a single payment recepient account.
 So, for the vast majority of payment methods, it will be the administrator who will receive the money from all the sales at their account; the administrator will then have to distribute the earnings to the specific vendors.
 There is, however, a payment method that is currently integrated with X-Cart which supports automated payment of earnings to the vendors - PayPal Adaptive Payments.
 For details, see {% link "PayPal Adaptive Payments" ref_FdXWLwVN %}.

-## Step 10: Configure the taxes
+## Step 10: Decide on the shipping methods

-## Step 11: Decide on the shipping methods
+## Step 11: Configure the taxes

 ## Step 12: Check the rest of the Multi-vendor addon settings